statisticspoland/sdg-indicators-pl/en/o_sdg.md

   <p><b>EU’s engagement with sustainable development  </b></p>

   <p>The course of action for sustainable development in EU was outlined for the first time in the EU Sustainable Development Strategy (EU SDS), adopted in 2001 and revised in 2006.
 The EU SDS goals were monitored by a relevant set of sustainable development indicators (SDIs).</p>
   <p>Joining the global initiative of the 2030 Agenda, the European Commission issued the communication ‘Next steps for a sustainable European future’ in 2016.
 The document declared integration of SDGs in EU policy framework and regular reporting of the progress in SDGs implementation.
 Taking into account that EU development priorities were determined in i.a.
-Europe 2020 Strategy, 10 Priorities of the European Commission and Circular Economy Package, a special set of <a target="_blank" href="https://ec.europa.eu/eurostat/web/sdi/main-tables">100 indicators</a> was adopted for monitoring the Sustainable Development Goals, different from the UN set of SDG indicators and consistent with challenges faced by EU member states.
+Europe 2020 Strategy, 10 Priorities of the European Commission and Circular Economy Package, a special set of <a target="_blank" title="Go to EU list of 100 indicators" href="https://ec.europa.eu/eurostat/web/sdi/main-tables">100 indicators</a> was adopted for monitoring the Sustainable Development Goals, different from the UN set of SDG indicators and consistent with challenges faced by EU member states.
 The set fully relies on the statistical resources of the European Statistical System.</p>

   <p><b>OECD’s engagement with sustainable development </b></p>
   <p>The Organisation for Economic Co-operation and Development also takes an active part in the sustainable development initiatives, including the 2030 Agenda realisation.
 OECD supports its member states in SDGs implementation through i.a. assistance with domestic resource mobilisation as well as  policy review and its adjustment to specific Goals.
 Among the most important OECD’s initiatives are Better Life Initiative as well as Green growth and Sustainable development, both adopted in 2011. </p>

-  <p><b><a target="_blank" href="http://www.oecd.org/statistics/better-life-initiative.htm">Better Life Initiative </a></b>– OECD’s project promoting better policies in line with the phrase ‘Better policies for better lives.’
+  <p><b><a target="_blank" title="Read more about better life initiative" href="http://www.oecd.org/statistics/better-life-initiative.htm">Better Life Initiative </a></b>– OECD’s project promoting better policies in line with the phrase ‘Better policies for better lives.’
 The initiative engages the political world into actions aimed at fostering well-being, and enhances social engagement.
 Development of Better Life Index, enabling a comprehensive view of  societal well-being issue, was part of the project.
 Results of the latest research on life quality are presented in successive editions of the thematic publication How’s life?
 Measuring Well-being.</p>

-  <p><b><a target="_blank" href="http://www.oecd.org/greengrowth/">Green growth and Sustainable development </a></b>– actions towards policy enhancement for economic growth, while preserving natural environment assets and developing environment-friendly infrastructure.
+  <p><b><a target="_blank" title="Read more about green growth and sustainable development" href="http://www.oecd.org/greengrowth/">Green growth and Sustainable development </a></b>– actions towards policy enhancement for economic growth, while preserving natural environment assets and developing environment-friendly infrastructure.
 OECD’s activity in the area of green growth is based on the Green Growth Strategy, adopted in 2011.
 Progress made by individual countries in implementing economic and environmental priorities, outlined in the Strategy, is presented in the successive editions of the publication Towards Green Growth?
 Tracking Progress.</p>

   </div>
   <div role="tabpanel" class="tab-pane" id="stat">